InigoEHowe/WhatsappHedonometer/README.md

 # WhatsappHedonometer
 Generate plots of average word happiness vs date for a WhatsApp chat between two people.
-Additional plots of number and length of messages and wordclouds coloured by happiness for the most commonly used words by each person and the amount one person uses a word more than the other are generated.
+Additional plots of number and length of messages can be produced.
+Wordclouds coloured by happiness for the most commonly used words by each person and the amount one person uses a word more than the other are also generated.

 # ABOUT
 This gives a similar plot to https://hedonometer.org/timeseries/en_all/